Klosmi/html-basics/JS-basic.md

 - __async__ is an easy to use and understand approach of returning promises.
 It __is used to return the new promise in a simpler way__.

 - `then` and `catch` methods belong to the Promise.
 When using `await` the value gets unwrapped from the `promise`.
 We can imagine that a promise is some sort of container/box data type.
-If we remove the `await`, it returns a `promise` which then can be `then`able or `catch`able.
+If we remove the `await`, it returns a `promise` which then can be "`then`able" or "`catch`able".

 - eg.:
   *The [background-color changing](https://github.com/Klosmi/html-basics/blob/master/JS-basic.md#callback-hell) program*